evidence-dev/evidence/packages/evidence-vscode/README.md

-# evidence-vscode README
+# Evidence VS Code

-The official VSCode extension for [Evidence - a web framework for data analysts](https://evidence.dev).
-Evidence lets you include SQL queries, charts, tables, and dynamic text in a Markdown file, and compiles all of that into a web application.
-Evidence connects to your database, runs the queries you include in your Markdown, and returns the query results to your page.
+The official VS Code extension for [Evidence](https://evidence.dev).
+Evidence is a Markdown-based business intelligence tool.
+Connect to your database, write SQL queries, and include charts, tables, and dynamic text - all from Markdown.

 This extension provides language support and basic autocomplete for Evidence Markdown files.